rey/reyhan.org/_posts/2015-03-29-fun-with-temperature-sensors.markdown

     Bus 001 Device 008: ID 0c45:7401 Microdia

-The following is cribbed from a bunch of commands that I wrote whilst getting this working and is pretty hacky but seems to work okay.
+The following is cribbed from the commands I wrote whilst getting this running and is pretty hacky but seems to work okay.
+ONWARDS!

 ### Get the drivers for the temperature sensor